Skip to main content

 • Handle property and investments

-Example: A son applies to manage his mother’s accounts after she can no longer understand her finances.
+Example: A son applies to manage his parent’s accounts after they can no longer understand their finances.
+He uses the Deputyship to pay her care home fees and sell their home to fund long-term care. finances.
 He uses the deputyship to pay her care home fees and sell her house to fund long-term care.

 Personal Welfare Deputyship